Best Places to Stay in Puerto Vallarta: Top Areas & Accommodations

 The area also has resorts and hotels.
 Almost every place is within walking distance of the beach.
 Marina Vallarta also has huge golf courses, tons of restaurants, and fancy bars to check out.

-Budget—Flamingo Vallarta Hotel & Marina: By far one of the best budget options in the area.
+BudgetFlamingo Vallarta Hotel & Marina: By far, it is one of the best budget options in the area.
 It’s only about a mile from the beach and a 3-minute drive to the airport.
-The rooms have free WIFI and flat-screen TVs.
+The rooms have free Wi-Fi and flat-screen TVs.
 The large gazebo outside serves as an outdoor restaurant, including free breakfast.
 You can also spend your free time at the outdoor pool.

 Puerto Vallarta has countless cultural and outdoor activities to do.
 Whether you are spending a few days or a few weeks in PV, here are the top things to check out:

-- Beach bum for a few days.
+• Beach bum for a few days.
 Los Muertos Beach is the most visited beach in town, so it can get pretty crowded.
 Try going in the morning or the evening.
-You can either lay down in the sand or be more active by jet skiing or paddleboarding!
+You can either lie down in the sand or be more active by jet skiing or paddleboarding!

-- Taste all the local food.
-Puerto Vallarta has tons of restaurants and small food stalls serving traditional Mexican cuisine.
-You can either wander around town yourself or take a food tour for something more organized!
+• Taste all the local food.
+Puerto Vallarta has many restaurants and small food stalls serving traditional Mexican cuisine.
+You can wander around town or take a food tour for something more organized!

 How to Get to Puerto Vallarta